 Unsanitary living conditions are a pressing problem for poor people in Rwanda.
 We are dedicated to alleviating the spread of disease by building each Inshuti house with sanitary cement flooring and a properly dug pit latrine.

 Our houses come equipped with the basic needs of a family.
-We wire homes with electricity and provide beds, mattresses, bedding, mosquito nets, and cookware.
-A new Inshuti initiative includes school uniforms and supplies for children of house recipient families to ensure everyone can attend school.
+We wire homes with electricity and provide beds, mattresses, bedding, and cookware.
+Inshuti house recipient children receive the necessary school uniforms and supplies to attend school, ensuring everyone has access to an education.

 Provides the Community

 Our budget includes livable wages for our masons and workers, impacting more lives than just our house recipients.
-In 2023, the entire Inshuti crew will receive a 20% raise to guarantee they can support themselves.
-This allows families to buy school uniforms, pay for national health insurance, purchase livestock, and ensure food is on the table every night.
+In 2023, the entire Inshuti crew received a 20% raise to guarantee they can support themselves.
+This allows families to buy school uniforms, pay for national health insurance, purchase livestock, and guarantee that food is on the table every night.

 We utilize local and sustainable materials to construct each Inshuti home.
 Local clay deposits are used to make adobe bricks, mud for mortar, and eucalyptus trees for wooden roof scaffolding.
 By staying committed to using only locally sourced materials, Inshuti is helping to boost the Rwandan economy while protecting the environment.